 Shanthi is a Bay Area native, born in Hayward, and raised there, and in Modesto and Castro Valley, where she went to Canyon Middle School and Castro Valley High School.
-Shanthi is a product of great public schools, and gives a lot of credit to the teachers and caring adults she had access to in school for her success and her love of learning.

 Shanthi grew up in an activist family, with a father who organized for Chavez and the United Farm Workers before going to law school to become a legal aid attorney for California Rural Legal Assistance.
-Her mother was a Montessori teacher who was a social worker with Alameda County for over 40 years.
+Her mother was a former preschool teacher who was a social worker with Alameda County for over 40 years.
 Shanthi grew up on picket lines, at protest rallies and community organizing meetings.
 She did her first phonebanking around the age of 10 for a progressive candidate in Hayward.

-Shanthi's first campaign was during high school, when she was recruited to the No on Proposition 187 campaign by Californians for Justice (CFJ).
+Shanthi's first organizing campaign was during high school, when she was recruited to the No on Proposition 187 campaign by Californians for Justice (CFJ).
 Proposition 187, if implemented, would have denied access to any public services for undocumented families in California, including schools.
 While they did not defeat the initiative, they were successful in every precinct that CFJ worked in.
 She was hooked by the realization that her organizing had made a difference.
 She went on to work with CFJ on many economic and racial justice campaigns, launching a career in organizing and service to her community.

-When Shanthi started working, she went to work for SEIU United Healthcare Workers West, where she organized home care workers, most of whom earned minimum wage and no benefits prior to unionization.
+When Shanthi started her career, she went to work for SEIU United Healthcare Workers West, where she organized home care workers, most of whom earned minimum wage and no benefits prior to unionization.
 She realized how critical a strong labor movement is in creating economic security for low-income communities of color, and also discovered a passion for leadership development, which is the focus of her volunteer work in the community today.

 Shanthi has lived in Oakland since 2002, and has lived in District 6 since she bought her home in 2009.